-Competent

-ing.
+The investigation into McFaddin's Competent ing.
 The 26-year-old was driving the vehicle at the time, prosecutors say.

-Vance, who was a passenger in the vehicle, was shot during the episode and later died from her injuries at University of Kenticky Chandler Medical the indictment - J.R.
+Vance, who was a passenger in the vehicle, was shot during the episode and later died from her injuries at University of Kentucky Chandler Medical Center.
+The five counts of attempted murder against Dulaney list the following people as targets in of 74 Third Street in Allen. the indictment - J.R.
 Allen, Jeanette Tackett, John D. Grigsby, Tammy Grigsby and Nick Grigsby.
-According to reports shortly after Dulaney's arrest, Kentucky State Police said at approximately 4 a.m. a gunfight broke out between Dulaney and the passengers in his vehicle. including Vance, and residents of 74 Third Street in Allen.

-The five counts of attempted murder against Dulaney list the following people as targets in mined exactly how Vance was shot during the exchange, except that it was possible she was struck by a stray bullet.

-It has still not been deter-mined exactly how Vance was

-Dulaney was taken into custody in the Banner area following a traffic stop, during which be was interviewed by KSP officers before his arrest.
-Floyd Commonwealth's Attorney
+According to reports shortly after Dulaney's arrest, Kentucky State Police said at approximately 4 a.m. a gunfight broke out between Dulaney and the passengers in his vehicle, including Vance, and residents It has still not been determined exactly how Vance was shot during the exchange, except that it was possible she was struck by a stray bullet.
+Dulaney was taken into custody in the Banner area following a traffic stop, during which he was interviewed by KSP officers before his arrest.
+Floyd Commonwealth's Attorney Awards plant finished fourth overall," Compton said.
+"Winning was important, of course, but finishing in the top four is very .good.
+Compton attributed the success over the course of the past year in improving water quality to a well-managed team.
+"We'll do whatever we need to do to improve the quality of water," he said.
+"The utility has very good management right now and I have a very good staff here at the water plant."
+The criteria for the awards was based on a series of inspections conducted over the past year by committee members, Compton said.
+These inspections were followed up with recommendations which Continued from p1 the plant took note of and worked to meet.

+"We had the (Kentucky) Division of Water come in and give us an assessment on filters, for instance, and we've done some work on those based on recommendations," he said, adding that the work is never really finished.
+"We still have work to do in the future."

-■ Continued from p1 Brent Turner has said that conversations with detectives revealed that drugs were not involved during the incident.
+Continued from p1 Brent Turner has said that conversations with detectives revealed that drugs were not

 School

-Continued from pd for the weather-related
+Continued from p1

-up for the weather closings.
+up for the weather-related County closings.

 The current closing date for schools in Floyd County is set for June 16.
-If the school district is granted the six days from the Kentucky Department of Education, from the Kentucky Department of Education, along with the combined three days of instruction that will result from the extension of the school day, the new closing date would be June 3.
+If the school district is granted the six days from the Kentucky Department of Education, along with the combined three days of instruction that will result from the extension of the school day, the new closing date would be June 3.